che10reddy/Quantum-Meta-RL-Interference/README.md

 ---

 ## 📘 Overview
-This repository currently hosts the main paper combined appendices (A & B) for the research project
+This repository currently hosts the main paper and combined appendices (A & B) for the research project
 **“Quantum Meta-Reinforcement Learning via Interference-Driven Policy Architectures.”**

 ---